-The image below is an example of what EXIF data looks like.
-This information differs depending on what EXIF reader is used to see the metadata.
+The image below is an example of what exif metadata looks like.
+This information differs depending on what exif reader is used to see the exif metadata.

-Listed below are some of the most popular ways of reading a photographs metadata:
+Most popular ways of reading a photographs exif metadata

 Reasons why you may not be able to read a photographs EXIF metadata

-Some graphic editors tend to strip out EXIF metadata from an image when it’s edited.
 For example, earlier versions of Jasc Paint Shop Pro or Photomatix, are well known culprits.
-Usually upgrading to the latest version of the program will solve this problem.
+Upgrading to the latest version of the program will solve this problem.

-- Download and install a free EXIF reader called EXIF Reader – image data file analysis.
-Even for those who own a copy of Photoshop CS2 with its inbuilt reader, will appreciate the extra details EXIF reader displays.
+- Download and install this free exif reader called EXIF Reader – image data file analysis.
+Even those who own a copy of Photoshop CS2 with its inbuilt reader, will appreciate the extra details EXIF reader displays.

 - Open up a few different photographs within exif Reader and read through the numerous metadata columns.
 Looking specifically at metering mode, aperture, exposure (shutter speed), focal length and ISO.These are the camera settings most beginners want to replicate for specific types of shots.

 If for some reason, you can’t view the images in EXIF data, you may have edited the original photograph with a graphics program that has stripped this information out.